Power BI DAX CONTAINSSTRING in an Expense Report

-When looking at sales income versus expense values in Microsoft Power BI, you can easily turn expense / cost values into negative numbers using DAX formulas.
-I’ll demonstrate a scenario using CONTAINSSTRING to convert numerical values imported from Microsoft Excel from positive to negative.
+When looking at sales income versus expense values in Microsoft Power BI, you can easily turn expense / cost values into negative numbers using the Power BI DAX CONTAINSSTRING formula.
+I’ll demonstrate a scenario using this formula to convert numerical values imported from Microsoft Excel from positive to negative.

 You should read through the previous post which will bring you to the current starting point in this blog.
 That is, with a single table joined together using multiple tables from Excel by way of the Append Queries function in Power Query Editor.